inverseparadox/moosic/README.txt

 the Unix "find" utility.
 It relies upon external programs for actually playing the music files.
-The default setup uses mpg123 for MP3, timidity for MIDI, ogg123 for Ogg/Vorbis, mikmod for the whole range of MOD formats, TakCD for audio CDs, and SOX for a wide variety of sound other (mostly uncompressed) sound file formats.
+The default setup uses mpg123 for MP3, timidity for MIDI, ogg123 for Ogg/Vorbis, mikmod for the whole range of MOD formats, TakCD for audio CDs, and SOX for a wide variety of other (mostly uncompressed) sound file formats.
 Moosic will only work on Unix systems, since it uses a wide variety of Unix-only features.
 All of these portability issues are noted within the source code.

 INSTALLATION:
 NOTE: These directions have not been updated for any changes that may follow